chris-martin/bricks/_posts/2016-08-31-installing-nix-package-manager.md

 export NIX_PATH="nixpkgs=$HOME/.nix-defexpr/channels/nixos-16.03"
 {% endhighlight %}

-Remeber to replace `16.03` with the actual channel you're using.
+Remember to replace `16.03` with the actual channel you're using.

 ## 4. Add the channel